What is femhrt?

 You should not use femhrt if you are allergic to ethinyl estradiol or norethindrone, or if you have:

-femhrt will not prevent heart disease, heart attack, stroke, breast cancer, or dementia, and may actually increase your risk of developing these conditions.
-Long-term use may also increase your risk of breast cancer or blood clot.
-Talk with your doctor about your individual risks.
+femhrt should not be used to prevent heart disease, stroke, or dementia, because this medicine may actually increase your risk of developing these conditions.

-To make sure femhrt is safe for you, tell your doctor if you have:
+To make sure femhrt is safe for you, tell your doctor if you have ever had:

 epilepsy or other seizure disorder;